 Following the Orchestra metaphor, the authors suggest the need for an “Orchestrator”, a leader that will bring all the instruments together.
 Another way to think about the Orchestrator, the authors suggest, is as a Chief Transformation Officer (CTO).
 The CTO should build rapport with other key leaders; to be seen as a source of innovation, agility, and speed.
 He should work with them, particularly with the CIO to increase the digital business agility in the company.

 Traditionally, there have always been challenges when introducing changes in an organization, but as we mentioned previously, change in the digital era introduces a whole new level of complexity.
 Below you can find some Change Management challenges in the digital era, that you most likely will encounter in your digital transformation initiatives:

 - Bridging the generational gap between digital natives and older generations.
-Even though, every generation is different from each other, the gap between those who grew up with the internet and mobile, and older generations is broader than ever before.
-The way they communicate, interact and think is differently.
+Even though every generation is different from each other, the gap between those who grew up with the internet and mobile, and older generations are broader than ever before.
+The way they communicate, interact, and think is different.
 This demands different types of learning and communication in order to accommodate both generations.

 Defining Effective Change Management in Digital Transformation

 While the essence of Change Management remains valid, the accelerated pace and purpose of change has added complexity to technology initiatives in the digital era.
 In order to be successful in their digital transformation journeys, companies need to include a lot of transparency about the projects, involvement of leaders at all levels, proactive training for impacted employees and support, post-implementation support, periodical user assessment.

 The goal is no longer to get through the next initiative, but rather to develop a culture and dynamic to embrace change with agility and confidence that ensures achieving the full potential of today’s technology.